Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 [Paypal](https://paypal.com/)

 - Paypal is used the main payment method for this project.
 In a real world scenario it allows users to pay using their paypal account or by card.

 [GitHub](https://github.com/)

 - GitHub is used for version control and to store the project's code after being pushed to the repository.

+## Design

+#### Imagery

+Images used in this project were taken from [pexels](https://www.pexels.com/), and are free for use.

+#### Typography

+For the body elements I have chosen 'Source Sans Pro', which is easy to read and flows with the rest of the project, Sans-serif is the fallback.

 ## Testing